 During that time, I would go to school to complete my degree.
 I thought I needed to buy some time and begin a career so I could support myself and our children if the worst happened.
 However, I was hopeful that my income would contribute to the two of us, together.

 He tolerated my plan.
 He said he didn't agree with it, but he was willing to go along.

 I believed that by being honest with him, he would see how serious I was.
 Having a plan for myself and our child had worked once before when I asked him to stop drinking (he was dry for 8 years).
 I thought it would work again.
 (In hindsight, I would have kept my long-term plan to myself!)

-I went to work with my therapist devising new ways to deal with the abuse that I was sure would occur as he learned to control his behavior.
+I went to work with my therapist devising new ways to deal with the abuse that I was sure would occur as he learned to control his behavior (I still thought he would change and didn't realize I was the one who needed to change).
 My therapist supported my decision to stay; she didn't judge.
 I was making decisions for myself, and that was a good thing.

 All Plans to End Abuse Failed

 Unfortunately, almost a year to the day he last physically abused me, he laid his hands on me again.
 During one of our discussions in marriage counseling, I had told him that if he did that again, I would leave and not look back.
 I decided to stick to my guns.

 Looking back, living with the verbal and emotional abuse for that year was too much for me.
 Now that I could identify the verbal and mental abuse, I saw it all the time in almost every conversation.
 The marriage wasn't the same; I wasn't the same.
 He wasn't trying to change, only trying to convince me that he didn't need to change.